What Are Power Tools?

 - Always grip the router firmly with both hands

-- Feed router bit into workpiece correctly
+- Feed the router bit into the workpiece correctly

 - Route in a rightward direction and understand the bit spin direction